genital-autonomy-collective/genital-autonomy-collective.github.io/source/index.md

 unprotected.
 This case could establish the **first-ever constitutional protection for intersex bodily autonomy**.
 But there’s a catch:

-** Unless a qualified intersex plaintiff steps forward in the next 30 days, this case may lose its power to set precedent for intersex rights.**
+** Unless a qualified intersex plaintiff steps forward, this case may lose its power to set precedent for intersex rights.**

 This is our only active legal challenge to Oregon’s binary and exclusionary system.
 Without an intersex plaintiff, the case may move